Conferences & Events

 1) The Residential Program, July 13–17, 2015 | Chicago, IL

-Each day's exploration during the Academy's face-to-face event will be driven by topics informing the development of new models across today's higher education landscape, including new approaches to problem solving like Design Thinking, new perspective on the business model, changes in the policy environment and the develpment and use of technology/data for student success.
-During the day and after hours, the Academy experience is anchored by dialogue among the cohort and with experts in the field.
-At the end of each week, participants will have bonded with their design challenge team and selected a topic for thier design model.
+Each day Academy teams will engage with speakers on topics informing the development of new models across today's higher education landscape, including new approaches to problem solving like Design Thinking, new perspectives on the business model, changes in the policy environment and the development and use of technology/data for student success.
+Teams will also have dedicated time to work together, incorporating these fresh insights into their own model design sketches.

 2) The Coach-Supported Model Design Program, Summer & Fall 2015 | Online